-- Offering period: You’ll be able to purchase company shares at an agreed discount (5-15% off) for the length of the offering period that you participate.
-A common ESPP offering period is either 12 months or 24 months.
-It’s a 12-month offering period in the example below.
+- Offering period: You’ll be able to purchase company shares at an agreed discount (5-15% off) for the length of the offering period that you enroll.
+In the example below, it’s a 12-month offering period.

-- Enrollment date: The date that you enroll in the plan, e.g. 1 Jan in this example.
+- Enrollment date: The date that you enroll, e.g. 1 Jan in this example.

-- Purchase period: Within an offering period, there are a series of purchase periods in which you set aside money to purchase the shares.
+- Purchase period: Within an offering period, there can be a series of purchase periods in which you set aside money to purchase the shares.
 The length of a purchase period is usually 6 months.
-So, there’re 2 purchase periods each year in this case.
+So, there are 2 purchase periods each year in this case.